shotover/shotover-proxy/docs/user-guide/configuration.md

 This mapping would effectively create a solution that:

-* All redis requests are first batched and then sent to a remote redis cluster in another region.
-This happens asynchronously and if the remote redis cluster is unavailable it will not block operations to the current cluster.
+* All Redis requests are first batched and then sent to a remote Redis cluster in another region.
+This happens asynchronously and if the remote Redis cluster is unavailable it will not block operations to the current cluster.
-* Subsequently, all redis actions get identified based on command type, counted and provided as a set of metrics.
+* Subsequently, all Redis actions get identified based on command type, counted and provided as a set of metrics.
-* The redis request is then transform into a cluster aware request and routed to the correct node
+* The Redis request is then transform into a cluster aware request and routed to the correct node

 The entire example configuration can be found [here](/examples/redis-cluster-dr/topology.yaml).